-If you’re completely new to guitars, or if you’re gifting somebody their first guitar, it’s always a good idea to get set up with everything that you (or the lucky recipient) need.
+If you’re completely new to acoustic guitars, or if you’re gifting somebody their first acoustic guitar kit, it’s always a good idea to get set up with everything that you (or the lucky recipient) need.
 You can only imagine the disappointment if when playing the guitar for the first time, a string snaps and there isn’t a spare set to hand!

 Fortunately, there are some great acoustic guitar bundles on the market that help you to take the thought out of the buying process.
 They’re usually loaded with everything you need to start making music right away!
 In this KillerGuitarRigs Guide we’ll be reviewing the 7 best acoustic guitar kits to find out which ones are worth your consideration!